wwselleck/DataDeer/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 > A group of otters is called a _raft_.
 Actually there are at least three other words that are more appropriate to use to refer to a group of otters, but they didn't sound as cool for a project name.

 <img src="http://main.dailyotter.org/wp-content/uploads/2012/09/tumblr_ll4zsfZYI31qzs75go1_1280.jpg" width="300">

-Raft is a plugin-based Javascript module for serving a simple, data driven website using configurable data sources such as a Google Spreadsheet.
+Raft is a plugin-based Javascript module for fetching data from configurable data sources.

 ## Packages
 Raft is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).
 Why?
 I wanted to try it out and it seemed like a decent fit for this project